ND low-income students reflect on admission experience

 Rathin Kacham, a DACA recipient, first-generation and low-income student, said he applied to over 30 colleges and universities his senior year of high school.
 He knew he would not qualify for federal aid because of his undocumented status at the time, so he was forced to apply to a slew of schools in hopes he would be accepted somewhere and receive financial aid.

 Kacham’s underfunded high school rarely sent students out of state for college, and many kids did not proceed to higher education at all.
 At the time, his guidance counselors knew little about his situation, so Kacham tackled the admissions process alone, calling individual universities and researching programs intended for low-income students.

 “I had this challenge I had no control over,” Kacham said.

-By the time regular decisions were announced that spring, Kacham said he had been wait-listed or rejected to the majority of schools which he applied, despite having a 4.0 GPA and a high ACT score.
+By the time regular decisions were announced that spring, Kacham had been wait-listed or rejected to the majority of schools which he applied, despite having a 4.0 GPA and a high ACT score.